AndreasTraut/PowerBI/README.md

 ## "Onyx Data Challenge": Youtube report in PowerBI

 This is my participation for the "Onyx Dataset Challenge" as of November 2023.
 My PowerBI report contains:
 ➡️Data cleaning in PowerQuery.
 Scaling of measures (like "Population" in millions).
-Creating "Created Data" column.
+Creating "Created Data" column. <br>
-➡️Splitting of raw dataset into a country dimension and a fact dataset.
+➡️Splitting of raw dataset into a country dimension and a fact dataset. <br>
-➡️Building a very simple datamodel with country dimension and fact dataset.
+➡️Building a very simple datamodel with country dimension and fact dataset.<br>
-➡️Creating different DAX measures (max, min, average, sum, ...).
+➡️Creating different DAX measures (max, min, average, sum, ...). <br>
-➡️Implementing a customer friendly possibility to scale the measures (like highest earning) in Thousand/K or Millions/M by using DAX calculation group.
+➡️Implementing a customer friendly possibility to scale the measures (like highest earning) in Thousand/K or Millions/M by using DAX calculation group. <br>
-➡️Building highly interactive tables for analyzing country and youtubers using maps, cards, filters creation time, categories and channel types.
+➡️Building highly interactive tables for analyzing country and youtubers using maps, cards, filters creation time, categories and channel types.<br>

 The model has 24 MB, 5 Tables, 63 columns.
 Calculation time for the whole report in total is about 180ms for formula engine.
 The remaining time is mostly rendering and waiting for other visuals to complete.